epiccoleman/tharmas/schooner/README.md

 ##### Settings -> Download Clients
 Setup sabnzbd in here.
 Use `sabnzbd` for the host and the API key you got from your sabnbzd instance.
 Hit the little test button.
 If it doesn't work, you probably forgot to whitelist the `sabnzbd` host in the whitelist (see above).

 Note: Lidarr wants to use a "music" category by default. sabnzbd doesn't have one by default - instead it has "audio".
 You can either create a "music" category in sabnzbd, or change the category from lidarr to "audio", or just not use one.
-Not sure if this matters much.
+Not sure if this matters much - I haven't used lidarr all that much.

 ### Jellyfin

 You should just need to add libraries, pointed at `/data/media/movies`, `/data/media/music`, and `/data/media/tvshows`.

 However, it's been my experience that Jellyfin is a little fussy about libraries if the directory starts off empty.
 The only thing that I could figure to make it ... not fussy ... was to download something with each arr, restart Jellyfin, and re-add the library.
-Dumb, but whatever.
+So if you're starting fresh and having issues, you might try that.